lamdat-tech/easy-azure-devops-backup-docs/README.md

-# Azure DevOps Backup & Restore Utility
+# Azure DevOps Backup & Restore Solution

-A comprehensive command-line tool for backing up and restoring Azure DevOps resources across organizations and projects.
+A comprehensive solution for backing up and restoring Azure DevOps resources across organizations and projects, available as Azure Pipeline tasks or a command-line utility.

 ## Overview

-The Azure DevOps Backup & Restore Utility (`adobackup`) is a powerful tool that enables you to:
+The Azure DevOps Backup & Restore Utility enables you to:
 - **Backup** Azure DevOps resources including Git repositories, build definitions, work items, pipeline variables, and queries
 - **Restore** resources to the same or different organizations and projects
 - **Migrate** projects and resources between Azure DevOps organizations
 - **Clone** projects within the same organization
 - **Incremental backups** to capture only new or changed data since the last backup

+### Primary Workflow: Azure Pipeline Tasks

+The **recommended approach** is to use the Azure DevOps Pipeline Tasks for automated backup and restore operations:
+- **AzureDevOpsBackupTask** - For backup operations
+- **AzureDevOpsRestoreTask** - For restore operations

+These tasks integrate seamlessly into your CI/CD pipelines, providing scheduled automated backups and controlled restore operations.

+### Alternative: Command-Line Interface

+For manual operations, scripting, or environments without pipeline access, the CLI utility (`adobackup.exe`) provides full functionality through command-line interface.
+See [Command Reference](./command-reference.md) for complete CLI documentation.

 ## Key Features